dailyhome/dhome-device/README.md

 ```

 ### Configuration
-Device stack can be deployed along with daily-iot platform in same swarm cluster otherwise independently
+> Device stack can be deployed along with daily-iot platform in same swarm cluster otherwise independently
-It uses same network as of openfaas functions `func_functions` for device-gateway and create a private network based on the `DEVICEID`
+> It uses same network as of openfaas functions `func_functions` for making `device-gateway` accessible from platform
+> and create a private network based on the `DEVICEID` to independently manage skills

 #### Run on independent swarm cluster